hiddenmarten/helm-chart-base/README.md

 # helm-chart-base

 TODO list:
-- Resolve case with empty dir usage in 2 containers within a pod (volumes as a map and concatenate it?)
-- Doublecheck tpl rendering in all resources
 - Rework from merge approarch to nested replace or unset for clearness, basically, flow should go like that:
     - get merged dictionary on the top level
     - pass it to content